JLouback/JLouback.github.io/_posts/2014-07-25-extending-an-xtuple-business-object.markdown

 So by now we should have the Vagrant Virtual Development Environment set up and the web app up and running and accessible at localhost:8443.
 So far so good.

-*Disclaimer: You will note that much of this is similar to xTuple's [tutorial](https://github.com/xtuple/xtuple-extensions/blob/master/docs/TUTORIAL.md) but there are some small but important differences.
+*Disclaimer: You will note that much of this is similar - or rather, nearly identical - to xTuple's [tutorial](https://github.com/xtuple/xtuple-extensions/blob/master/docs/TUTORIAL.md) but there are some small but important differences and a few observations I think might be useful.
 Other Disclaimer: I'm describing how I did it, which may or may not be 'up to snuff'.
 Works for me though.*

 **Schema**